JumppanenTomi/HandWave/README.md

 3. Download the installer that fits your operating system:
    - For Windows, download the `.exe` file.
-   - For macOS, download the `.dmg` file.
+   - For macOS, not released.
+For testing, use the development environment.
+(Instructions below).
-   - Linux users probably knows their stuff ;D
+   - For Linux, not released.
+For testing, use the development environment.
+(Instructions below).

 4. Start the installer and follow the on-screen steps to complete the installation.